-NZ blackcurrant ranks on the top of Anti-Oxidant ability level measured by ORAC
+NZ blackcurrant ranks top in Anti-Oxidant ability level measured by ORAC

-New Zealand Blackcurrant cultivars are subjects of intensive study because of its uniquely higher level of Anthocyanins among other varieties of Blackcurrants grown in Europe.
+New Zealand Blackcurrant cultivars are subject to intensive study because of its uniquely high level of Anthocyanins compared to other varieties of Blackcurrants grown in Europe.
 Even when compared to other recognized varieties in New Zealand such as BenRua and Magnus berries, BenArd Blackcurrant comparatively contains a higher amount of Anthocyanins.
-Researchers have found that the Blackcurrants from New Zealand contains the highest ORAC values among other similar berries and fruits grown in the world .
+Researchers have found that the Blackcurrant from New Zealand contains the highest ORAC values among other similar berries and fruits grown in the world .

 Blackcurrant and Health Benefits